Preparing for an unannounced audit…

-A ‘runner’ is also an audit must, someone who is one step ahead of the auditor at all times, checking things before they get there.
-Make sure who ever this person(s) is, has the authority to put things right immediately if they pick anything up.
+A ‘runner‘ is also an audit must, someone who is one step ahead of the auditor at all times, checking things before they get there.
+Make sure who ever this person(s) is/are, they have the authority to put things right immediately if they pick anything up.

-I’ve really enjoyed writing part 1 of this 2-part article for you on unannounced audits – to read the 2nd part of this article, just click the button below.
+I’ve really enjoyed writing part 1 of this 2-part article for you on unannounced audits – read the 2nd part of this article here.

 I think this is a massive subject that would be really useful and we could cover so much.
-If you have any ideas about what you would like me to cover in the next newsletters, on this subject or any other please let me know in the comments below.
-I want these newsletters to be helpful to you, so I need to know what you want me to write about!
+If you have any ideas about what you would like me to cover in future articles, on this subject or any other please let me know in the comments below.
+I want them to be helpful to you, so I need to know what you want me to write about!